M: Norman Morrell

 Norman continued to wrestle during the war years, but retired in the mid 1940's, save for a few challenge matches some years later.

 Professional experience afforded him a valuable insight into the workings of the wrestling business, and there was much about the business that Norman disliked.
 To his mind wrestling was a pure sport, and there was little pure about the professional side of the game.
 By the outbreak of war an influx of some unreliable promoters had discredited the wrestling business.
-With a mind as sharp as his reflexes Norman was quick to seize the opportunities he identified with the arrival of peace, and establish himself as the architect of post war British wrestling.
-But that's another story.
+With a mind as sharp as his reflexes Norman was quick to seize the opportunities and began promoting his own shows in the early 1940s.

-Norman Morrell died, in his home town of Bradford, in December 2000.
+Norman Morrell died, in his home town of Bradford, on 21st December 2000.